-Although cooking with nonstick pan has its many perks, as many problems have been associated with this cookware in recent times, we would like to start off by addressing the elephant in the room, “Is nonstick cookware safe to use for cooking?”
+Although cooking with the healthiest nonstick pan has its many perks, as many problems have been associated with this cookware in recent times, we would like to start off by addressing the elephant in the room, “Is nonstick cookware safe to use for cooking?”

 Well, the answer is, it depends.
 If you are using an age-old frying pan that was built before the year 2013, then the answer is probably “NO”.

 However, since 2013, the manufacturer of the nonstick cookware got really conscious and started making their products free from the harmful PFOA exposure and is, therefore, a safe material to cook with!

 The nonstick cooking surface of a healthy frying pan promotes healthy living by reducing fat in the meat while it’s being cooked.
 As the food doesn’t stick, it also cuts the preparation time by half and allows you to cook comfortably.

 Burnt pans piled up in the sink is quite an eyesore, don’t you think?

 Fortunately, nonstick frying pan doesn’t get browned and therefore, cleans up easily with the help of a gentle sponge and some hot soapy water in minutes!